taccisum/c_demos/pipe/README.md

-# Term
+# Pipe

-simple dynamic output in tty terminal.
+sample about pipe.

 # How